Demerol Addiction Signs and Symptoms – A Quick Guide for Beginners

 The manufacturer warns against psychological dependency.
 This is in the product monograph that’s supplied with the medication.

-There are a couple of indicators that you may be at risk of developing an addiction.
+There are a couple of indicators that one may be at risk of developing an addiction.
 First, it is developing an increased tolerance for the drug.
 Second, it is a physical dependency on it.
-We can call them Demerol addiction signs and symptoms.
-Therefore, you should carefully consider whether you want to continue use of the drug.
+These are the Demerol addiction signs and symptoms.
+Therefore, one should carefully consider if it worth to continue the use of the drug.
 Quitting now will be easier than quitting later.